gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 Untyped Markers
 ^^^^^^^^^^^^^^^

-Untyped markers don't carry any information apart from the common data: Name, category, options.
+Untyped markers don't carry any information apart from common marker data:
+Name, category, options.

 .. code-block:: c++

     PROFILER_MARKER_UNTYPED(
         // Name, and category pair.
         "This happened", OTHER,
-        // Marker options, may be omitted if defaults are acceptable.
+        // Marker options, may be omitted if all defaults are acceptable.
-        MarkerOptions{MarkerStack::Capture()});
+        MarkerOptions(MarkerStack::Capture(), ...));

 * ``PROFILER_MARKER_UNTYPED`` is a macro that simplifies the use of the main ``profiler_add_marker`` function, by adding the appropriate namespaces, and a surrounding ``#ifdef MOZ_GECKO_PROFILER`` guard.
 1. The first argument is the name of this marker.
 This will be displayed in most places the marker is shown.
 It can be a literal C string, or any dynamic string object.
 2. A category pair name. `The list of names can be found there <https://searchfox.org/mozilla-central/define?q=M_174bb0de187ee7d9>`_, the second parameter of each ``SUBCATEGORY`` line.
-(Internally, it's really a `mozilla::MarkerCategory <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerCategory>`_ object, in case you need to construct it elsewhere.)
+(Internally, it's really a `MarkerCategory <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerCategory>`_ object, in case you need to construct it elsewhere.)
-3. Options, which can be omitted, ``{}``, or ``MarkerOptions()`` (no specified options); only one of the following option types alone; or ``MarkerOptions(...)`` with one or more of the following options types:
+3. A `MarkerOptions <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerOptions>`_ object, which can be omitted if there are no other arguments, ``{}``, or ``MarkerOptions()`` (no specified options); only one of the following option types alone; or ``MarkerOptions(...)`` with one or more of the following options types:
-  * MarkerThreadId: Rarely used, as it defaults to the current thread.
-Otherwise it specifies the target "thread id" (aka "track") where the marker should appear; This may be useful when referring to something that happened on another thread (use ``profiler_current_thread_id()`` from the original thread); or for some important markers, they may be sent to the "main thread", which can be specified with ``MarkerThreadId::MainThread()``.
+  * `MarkerThreadId <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerThreadId>`_: Rarely used, as it defaults to the current thread.
+Otherwise it specifies the target "thread id" (aka "track") where the marker should appear; This may be useful when referring to something that happened on another thread (use ``profiler_current_thread_id()`` from the original thread to get its id); or for some important markers, they may be sent to the "main thread", which can be specified with ``MarkerThreadId::MainThread()``.
-  * MarkerTiming: This specifies an instant or interval of the marker.
+  * `MarkerTiming <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerTiming>`_: This specifies an instant or interval of time.
 It defaults to the current instant if left unspecified.
 Otherwise use ``MarkerTiming::InstantAt(timestamp)`` or ``MarkerTiming::Interval(ts1, ts2)``; timestamps are usually captured with ``TimeStamp::Now()``.
 It is also possible to record only the start or the end of an interval, pairs of start/end markers will be matched by their name. *Note: The upcoming "marker sets" feature will make this pairing more reliable, and also allow more than two markers to be connected*.
-  * MarkerStack: By default, markers do not record a "stack" (or "backtrace").
-To record a stack at this point in the most efficient manner, specify ``MarkerStack::Capture()``.
-If the marker should store a previously recorded stack, store a stack into a ``mozilla::UniquePtr<mozilla::ProfileChunkedBuffer>`` with ``profiler_capture_backtrace()``, then pass it to the marker with ``MarkerStack::TakeBacktrace(std::move(stack))``.
+  * `MarkerStack <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerStack>`_: By default, markers do not record a "stack" (or "backtrace").
+To record a stack at this point, in the most efficient manner, specify ``MarkerStack::Capture()``.
+To record a previously captured stack, first store a stack into a ``UniquePtr<ProfileChunkedBuffer>`` with ``profiler_capture_backtrace()``, then pass it to the marker with ``MarkerStack::TakeBacktrace(std::move(stack))``.
-  * MarkerInnerWindowId: If you have access to an "inner window id", consider specifying it as an option, to later better filter markers by the tab.
+  * `MarkerInnerWindowId <https://searchfox.org/mozilla-central/define?q=T_mozilla%3A%3AMarkerInnerWindowId>`_: If you have access to an "inner window id", consider specifying it as an option, to help profiler.firefox.com to classify them by tab.

 Text Markers
 ^^^^^^^^^^^^

-Text markers are very common, they carry an arbitrary string as a fourth argument, in addition to the marker name.
+Text markers are very common, they carry an extra text as a fourth argument, in addition to the marker name.
 Use the following macro:

 .. code-block:: c++